Heavy traffic at Tuas Checkpoint due to 'intermittent slowness' of immigration clearance system

 Another Facebook user Xie Huiwen posted photos of an ambulance with its lights and siren switched on, trying to edge past traffic on the road shoulder but being blocked by some vehicles.

-Ms Boey Lee, who was travelling to Singapore on a motorcycle, said she was stuck in traffic for two-and-a-half hours but made it to her office before work started at 9am.
+Ms Boey Lee, who was travelling to Singapore on a motorcycle, told CNA she was stuck in traffic for two-and-a-half hours but made it to her office before work started at 9am.

 "Today is really bad, and many people just made a U-turn back to Malaysia," she said.
 "As for me, I arrived at my company at 8.50am ...
 Fortunately I was not late, just missed time to eat breakfast."